patriciagaruiz/FINANCIAL-DATA-SET/README.md

 <h2 align="left"> Actions to maximize profit </h2>

 1. Offer golden credic card to VIP clients.
+There is a big opportunity since less then 13.10 % of theses clients have credit card.
+And 89.23% of these cards are 'junior' or 'classic', so the bank could offer an upgrade for gold credit card.

 1. Identify potencial clients to offer credit card.